What Are Natural Anti-Inflammatories?

 Natural anti-inflammatories are foods that you can eat to lower your odds of having inflammation.
 If you have a condition that causes inflammation, it may help to change your eating habits.

-While medication and other treatments are important, many experts say that adopting an anti-inflammatory diet may help, too.
-If you have, say, rheumatoid arthritis, changing what's on your plate won’t be a magic cure -- but it might lessen the number of flare-ups that you have, or it may help take your pain down a few notches.
+While medication and other treatments are important, many experts say an anti-inflammatory diet may help, too.
+If you have a condition like rheumatoid arthritis, changing what's on your plate won’t be a magic cure.
+But an anti-inflammatory diet might lessen the number of flare-ups you have, or it might help take your pain down a few notches.

-An anti-inflammatory diet is widely regarded as healthy, so even if it doesn't help with your condition, it can help lower your chances of having other problems.
+An anti-inflammatory diet is widely regarded as healthy.
+Even if it doesn't help with your condition, it can help lower your chances of having other problems.

-In a nutshell, anti-inflammatory foods are those that any mainstream nutrition expert would encourage you to eat.
+Any mainstream nutrition expert would encourage you to eat anti-inflammatory foods.
 They include lots of fruits and vegetables, whole grains, plant-based proteins (like beans and nuts), fatty fish, and fresh herbs and spices.

 Anything highly processed, overly greasy, or super sweet isn’t a good choice for you if you have inflammation.

 Sweets, cakes and cookies, and soda:They aren’t dense in nutrients, and they're easy to overeat, which can lead to weight gain, high blood sugar, and high cholesterol (all related to inflammation).
 Sugar causes your body to release inflammatory messengers called cytokines.
 Soda and other sweet drinks are the main culprits.
 Anti-inflammatory diet experts often say you should cut out all added sugars, including agave and honey.

 High-fat and processed red meat (like hot dogs): These have a lot of saturated fat, which can cause inflammation if you get more than a small amount each day.

 Butter, whole milk, and cheese:Again, the problem is saturated fat.
 Instead, eat low-fat dairy products.
 They aren’t considered inflammatory.